 Wembley, London.
 Tue 23 Oct 2018

-the Wembly Arena to protest at the premiere of the Freddie
+to the Wembly Arena to protest at the premiere of the Freddie

-Mercury biopic Bohemian Rhapsody which they say fails to show the huge contribution that
+Mercury biopic Bohemian Rhapsody which they say fails to show the

-the enclosure I was unable to photograph the actual protest where they chanted
+into the enclosure I was unable to photograph the actual protest where

-Cut Me Now.’
 Another photographer and a videographer were able to get past security

 People's Vote March - End